Ott Hall Classroom 260

 Audio

-- Audio from devices connected beneath projectors B and C will utilize the projector's built in speakers (Coming fall 2022)
+• Audio from mobile devices connected beneath projectors B and C will utilize the projector's built in speakers (Coming fall 2023)

 Control